What to do during the two-week wait

 Week 1 past ovulation:

 The moment an ovary releases an egg is called ovulation.
-When ovulation begins, the woman enters the luteal phase of the menstruation cycle.
+When ovulation begins, the woman enters the luteal phase of the menstruation cycle and the lh surge happens.
 This ends with a menstrual period unless pregnancy has occurred.
 During the earliest part of the luteal phase, the woman will not experience any pregnancy symptoms.
 It is not until a fertilized egg reaches the uterus and implants itself into the uterus wall that the woman may begin to experience pregnancy symptoms.
 Implantation happens between 6-12 days after fertilization.

 The symptoms you may experience are: